 Long beloved by educators, Padlet has been on the ed tech scene for years.
 This easy to use creative tool lets users brainstorm, organize, categorize, comment and build on ideas.
 Many educators report that Padlet is easy to get up and running with, and they feel this tool is flexible enough for them to conduct a variety of learning activities.
 Take a look at some example Padlets below.

 Sign up for a free Padlet account, using the Sign up with Microsoft option and your college email.
 Use a unique password.

-In the free version of Padlet, you’re limited to five Padlets in use.
+In the free version of Padlet, you’re limited to three Padlets in use.
 Use them conservatively as an instruction tool, and reset Padlets so that you can change and reuse them.
 If you’d like to use one throughout a unit or course, be planful for the limits of the free version.

+Be flexible.
+Try out Padlets in a variety of ways, and avoid repeatedly using them for the same purpose.
 Visit the Padlet Gallery for inspiration on how educators and learners use Padlet in their teaching and learning.